In this article

 These conditions can cause significant pain and tooth sensitivity.
 They may lead to irreversible pulpitis and eventually an abscess if left untreated.

 People with chronic inflammatory conditions or cancer may not be good candidates for a pulpotomy.
-This is because their immune systems are weakened, and the procedure could lead to an infection.
+This is because they have a weaker immune system, and the procedure could lead to an infection.

 A pulpectomy, on the other hand, is part of root canal therapy.
 It’s performed for teeth that are considered necrotic or dead.
 The pulp is removed from the canal(s) before the tooth is sealed and restored.